 ERIMIS is an Independent Research Unit of migration research and psychological counseling founded in 2014, in The Netherlands, targeting Eastern European migrants as primary, though not exclusive focus.

-To try to connect independent researchers, policy makers and practitioners – especially with a migrant background, preferably in mixed teams- in order to draw in relevant understandings and make the policy design and implementation efficient and adjusted to the needs of all who are in high need for accommodation to the country of arrival.
+2. To connect independent researcher , policy makers and ( healthcare givers)/ practitioners – especially with a migrant background, preferably in mixed teams- in order to draw in relevant understandings and make the policy design and implementation efficient and adjusted to the needs of all who are in high need for accommodation to the country of arrival.

-– In many cases the discourse promoted by media, politics and sometimes by scholars who work for advisory boards at the local level reproduces the present distribution of power, promoting the currently dominant governance discourses and legitimizing the existing local [governmental] practices, in which migrants are framed as problems who must be controlled in marginalized positions rather than as opportunities to be addressed /re-framed in terms of inclusion.
+In many cases the discourse promoted by media and politics reproduces the present distribution of power, promoting the currently dominant discourses and legitimizing the existing local practices, in which migrants are framed as problems ending up in marginalized positions – rather than opportunities to be addressed and included.

-The activity of this Research Unit is coordinated by Mrs. Dana Rem, social scientist with more than 20 years’ work experience in international projects, human rights and social justice, research and academia, with content knowledge in policy analysis, criminology, discourse analysis and the rhetoric of the political discourse.
+The activity of ERIMIS is coordinated by Mrs. Dana Rem, psychologist and social scientist with about 25 years’ work experience in psychological counseling, human rights and social justice, research and academia, with content knowledge in policy analysis, criminology, discourse analysis and the rhetoric of the political discourse.

 By starting up such an initiative, we intend to develop a frame for innovative thinking , productive exchange of knowledge and practices to be disseminated among the leaders in governance, practitioners, policy makers and academia, with the intention of doing what is mutually benefiting for migrants and nationals from the host countries.

 We would highly value any contribution to and advice for putting in practice any valuable ideas, and we are open to similar research initiatives, where competences in policy analysis and discourse studies would be especially valued and where the principles of inclusion and diversity are highly acknowledged.